Phil Crowe

-Career
+Playing career

 Hailing from Red Deer, Alberta, Crowe played for the Olds Grizzlys of the Alberta Junior Hockey League.
 Undrafted, he signed as a free agent in 1993 with the Los Angeles Kings.
 He later played 16 games with the Philadelphia Flyers during the 1995-96 season before spending parts of three seasons with the Ottawa Senators.
 Crowe was claimed from Ottawa by the new Atlanta franchise in the 1999 NHL Expansion Draft on June 25, 1999, though he would never play with the team.
 Atlanta traded Crowe to Nashville for future considerations a day later.

 Known primarily as an enforcer, Crowe played in 94 games during his NHL career and recorded four goals and five assists for nine points, while collecting 173 penalty minutes.

-Other
+Personal life

 Since retiring from professional hockey, Crowe resides in Windsor, Colorado.
 He now plays in a hockey league in Northern Colorado.
 Crowe is the co-owner of an oil and gas directional drilling company, Total Directional based out of Windsor.
+He served as an assistant coach in two seasons with the Colorado Eagles.